deathtenk/vr-transmitter/README.md

 # vr-transmitter

-FIXME: description
+simple handler that puts OpenVR events on a kafka stream

 ## Env Vars

-BOOTSTRAP_SERVER - URL for the kafka brokers INPUT_TOPIC - the input topic where data gets dumped (default: vrdata)
+- BOOTSTRAP_SERVER - URL for the kafka brokers
+- INPUT_TOPIC - the input topic where data gets dumped (default: vrdata)

 ## Usage